buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 #### Sutta Spotlight

 This week we've covered a lot of ground and hopefully have a firm framework off which to hang the rest of Buddhist Philosophy.
+We explored the Four Noble Truths and we thought about why the Buddha taught what he did and what he chose not to discuss.

-This "Sutta Spotlight" we show exactly how that "hanging" works with a vivid example from the Canon.
+This "Sutta Spotlight" shows how that "hanging together" works with a vivid example from the Canon.

-Before reading this sutta, take a moment to consider how you would explain the relationship between the Four Noble Truths, the Four Elements, the Five Aggregates and the Twelve Links of Dependent Origination.
-Which would you "fit" inside the other?
+But before reading this sutta, please take a moment to consider how _you_ would explain the relationship between the Four Noble Truths, the Four Material Elements, the Five Aggregates and the Twelve Links of Dependent Origination.
+How would you "fit" these teachings together?

 {% include inline_content.html category="canon" slug="mn28" %}
 - The venerable Sāriputta begins with a statement of the Four Noble Truths, which he then expounds by way of the four elements and the dependent origination of the five aggregates, showing how he fits all of the Buddha's Teachings inside the framework of the Four Noble Truths.

 {% include inline_content.html category="av" slug="greater-discourse-on-the-simile-of-the-elephants-footprint_yuttadhammo" %}
-- Bhante Yuttadhammo gives a brief talk on this profound sutta, revealing another layer of its profundity.
+- Bhante Yuttadhammo gives a brief talk on this profound sutta, revealing yet another (!) layer of its profundity.

 ### Week 3: The Nature of Reality (The First Noble Truth)